-The following screen shows a portion of the list of adaptations that were available in the sample configuration, not all of which are applicable to these Application Notes.
+The following screen shows a portion of the list of adaptations that were available in the sample configuration, not all of which are applicable to these Application Notes

-The adapter named "CM-VerizonIPCC" shown in the following screen will later be assigned to the SIP Entity linking Session Manager to Communication Manager for calls involving Verizon IPCC.
-This adaptation uses the Module name "VerizonAdapter" and the Module parameter field is set to "fromto=true iosrcd= adevc.avaya.globalipcom.com".
-This configuration enables the ingress source domain to be overwritten with "adevc.avaya.globalipcom.com".
-For example, for inbound toll-free calls from Verizon, the PAI header sent to Verizon in the 200 OK will contain "adevc.avaya.globalipcom.com".
+The adapter named "CM63-TG1-VzIPT" shown in the following screen will later be assigned to the SIP Entity linking Session Manager to Communication Manager for calls involving Verizon Business IP Trunk service.
+This adaptation uses the "DigitConversionAdapter" and specifies the following parameters:

+- "fromto=true".
+This adapts the From and To headers along with the Request-Line and PAI headers. - "osrcd=avayalab.com".
+This enables the source domain to be overwritten with "avayalab.com".
+For example, for inbound PSTN calls from Verizon to Communication Manager, the PAI header will contain "avayalab.com".

 Depending on the Communication Manager configuration, it may not be necessary for Session Manager to adapt the domain in this fashion.
-In the sample configuration, where "avayalab.com" was already in use in a shared Avaya environment, it was appropriate for Session Manager to adapt the domain from "avayalab.com" to "adevc.avaya.globalipcom.com" where the latter is the CPE domain known to Verizon.

-Scrolling down, the following screen shows a portion of the "CM-VerizonIPCC" adapter that can be used to convert digits between the Communication Manager extension numbers (user extensions, VDNs) and the toll-free numbers assigned by Verizon.
+Scrolling down, the following screen shows a portion of the "CM63-TG2-VzIPCC" adapter that can be used to convert digits between the Communication Manager extension numbers (user extensions, VDNs) and the toll-free numbers assigned by Verizon.